Hi! My name is Sarah Kokernot.

 Struggling in traditional learning environments as someone with neurodivergence.

-Teaching in a diversity of settings: as a bilingual (English/Spanish) elementary school teacher, as a professor of creative writing at Northwestern University, and as a instructor teaching adults at StoryStudio, a creative writing center.
+Teaching in a diversity of settings: as a bilingual (English/Spanish) elementary school teacher, as a professor of creative writing at a large private university, and as a instructor teaching adults at StoryStudio, a creative writing center.

-Growing up in a queer family in Kentucky during the ‘80’s and ‘90’s, and experiencing outsidership as a position of both immense difficulty and immense creative power.
+Growing up in a queer family in Kentucky during the ‘80's and ‘90’s experiencing outsidership as a source of both immense difficulty and immense power.